 Is Brushing Teeth After Eating Good for You?

 Can Food Left on and between Your Teeth Lead to Tooth Decay?

 When you eat, plaque (a sticky, white biofilm) forms on your teeth.
 Plaque contains bacteria.
-According to the University of Rochester Medical Center in the United States, after you eat something that contains sugar, this bacteria produces acids that will attack your tooth enamel for at least 20 minutes after your meal.
-If you don’t brush and get rid of this plaque build-up regularly, the acid that gets produced will break down your enamel, resulting in cavities.
+According to the University of Rochester Medical Center, after you eat something that contains sugar, this bacteria produces acids that will attack your tooth enamel for at least twenty minutes after your meal.
+If you don’t brush and get rid of this plaque buildup regularly, the acid that gets produced will break down your enamel, resulting in cavities.

 Plaque that isn’t removed can harden into tartar.
 When tartar builds up on your gums, it can cause inflammation, and if untreated, gum disease.

 So Does That Mean You Should Brush Right After You Eat?

 Not necessarily!
 Brushing your teeth after eating can sometimes affect your tooth enamel.
 In fact, the Mayo Clinic warns that if you’ve consumed foods containing citric acid, like oranges, grapefruits, and lemons, brushing too soon can be bad for your teeth.
 Why?
 Because these acidic foods weaken tooth enamel and brushing too quickly can remove the enamel.